node-machine/rttc/README.md

 ```

-##### Can I have facets that could be vastly different types?
+#### Can I have facets that could be vastly different types?

 The best way to implement [union facets](https://en.wikipedia.org/wiki/Union_type), or facets that could be more than one type, is to use a more generic type (such as `{}`, `'*'`, or `'==='`), and then add additional specificity through custom code.

-> **Note:**
+#### What if I don't need to validate every key recursively deep?

+Even if you don't need to validate every key recursively deep, to use the faceted dictionary exemplar, you still need to declare every facet you plan to use.
+Alternately, to indicate _any_ dictionary of JSON-compatible values, just use the generic dictionary (`{}`) type / exemplar instead.
+Then, implement any additional validation or coercion logic you need on top of that by writing it into your code.

-> Another way you can go about implementing optional facets _OR_ facets that could be multiple different types is by forgoing the faceted dictionary type _altogether_-- and instead using a generic dictionary exemplar/type schema, then implementing validations on top of it in custom code.
-But be careful: this approach has the problem of introducing human error into the equation.
-In most cases, the best, safest, and most foolproof approach is to use a faceted dictionary, to always ensure your runtime dictionaries include key/value pairs for _all_ facets, with each value set to the corresponding base value expected by the facet.
+> This is another way you can go about validating dictionaries with keys that may or may not exist, and keys that could be multiple different types.
+Just be careful: this approach has the problem of introducing human error into the equation.
+If possible, the best, safest, and most foolproof approach is to use a faceted dictionary.
+This ensures your runtime dictionaries always include the key/value pairs you expect them to, and it reduces the number of times you have to squint at the computer screen and read `Cannot read property "foo" of undefined`.

-#### Arrays
+## Arrays

 | Exemplar               | RTTC Display Type      | Display Type Label            | Base Value             |
 |:-----------------------|:-----------------------|:------------------------------|:-----------------------|